pwafire/pwafire/docs/README.md

 // rejected promise - just ignore it, we're offline!
           console.log("Error in fetch()", event);
           event.waitUntil(
-          caches.open('cache').then(function(cache) { // our cache here is named *cache* in the caches.open()
+          caches.open('cache').then((cache) => { // our cache here is named *cache* in the caches.open()
           return cache.addAll
           ([
 //cache.addAll(), takes a list of URLs, then fetches them from the server and adds the response to the cache.
 // add your entire site to the cache- as in the code below; for offline access
 // If you have some build process for your site, perhaps that could generate the list of possible URLs that a user might load.
-        '/', // do not remove this
-        '/index.html', //default
-        '/index.html?homescreen=1', //default
-        '/?homescreen=1', //default
+        './index.html', // cache your index page
-        '/assets/css/main.css',// configure as by your site ; just an example '/images/*',// choose images to keep offline; just an example
+        './assets/css/main.css',// configure as by your site ; just an example './images/*',// choose images to keep offline; just an example './app.webmanifest',
-// Do not delete app.webmanifest path below
-        '/app.webmanifest',
-//These are links to the extenal social media buttons that should be cached; we have used twitter's as an example
+// external url fetch, twitter's as an example
         'https://platform.twitter.com/widgets.js',
         ]);
         })